 The value in the Duration field of an NDP Ack, NDP_2M PS-Poll-Ack, and NDP CTS frames transmitted by an S1G STA is defined in 8.2.5.7 (Setting for control response frames).
 Setting the value in the Duration field is additionally constrained by the same rules that apply to the value of the Duration/ID field of Ack, and CTS frames as described in 8.2.5.2 (Setting for single and multiple protection under enhanced distributed channel access (EDCA)), 8.2.5.4 (Setting for frames sent by a TXOP holder under HCCA), 8.2.5.8 (Setting for other response frames).

-All times for NDP_1M Ack and NDP_1M CTS frames are calculated in multiples of 40 microseconds.
+All times for NDP_1M Ack NDP_1M CTS, and NDP_1M CF-End frames are calculated in multiples of 40 microseconds.
 If a calculated duration is not a multiple of 40 microseconds, the value inserted in the Duration field is rounded up to the next higher integer.
+If a calculated duration results in a negative value, the value of the Duration field is 0.

-All times for NDP_2M Ack, NDP_2M PS-Poll-Ack and NDP_2M CTS frames are calculated in microseconds.
+All times for NDP_2M Ack, NDP_2M PS-Poll-Ack, NDP_2M CTS , and NDP_1M CF-End frames are calculated in microseconds.
 If a calculated duration includes a fractional microsecond, the value inserted in the Duration field is rounded up to the next higher integer.
+If a calculated duration results in a negative value, the value of the Duration field is 0.

 Setting for single and multiple protection under enhanced distributed channel access (EDCA)